This blog post will guide you through the process of manually updating the traffic and disk usage for all the clients in Plesk.

 To view the website Disk Space usage Statistics reports:

 The Disk space usage by services chart displays how much space the website content, emails, backups, logs, and databases are utilizing.
 It makes sense to pay attention to the services that use the most disk space.

 Now, let’s see how to run the statistics recalculations script manually.
 On CentOS you can locate the statistics script file in this path “/usr/local/psa/admin/sbin/statistics”.
-When used on its own all statistics are recalculate on the spot.
-Here is the standard usage of the command
+When used on its own all statistics are recalculated on the spot.
+Here is the standard usage of the command:

 /usr/local/psa/admin/sbin/statistics [ options ]